ssarkisy/Delta-Theory/Delta Theory/20 - Informational Layer/20.3 - Reflective Maps & Cultural Flows/20.3.0 - Metaphors & Structural Maps/Yin-Yang - Dancing with Chaos — Three Paths to Living Form.md

 It's the Buddha-nature beyond all becoming —
 A reference point, not a destination.

+> Corresponds to the Structural Polarity (P⁻) in [[Universal Polarities — Recursive Stabilization Through Triadic Rotation]] — the foundation that maintains core patterns and provides stable framework for evolution.

-### 2. Recursive Yin-Yang — The Vision of Sustainable Harmony
+### 2. Recursive Yin-Yang — The Vision of Sustainable Harmony (P⁰)

 ![[sustainable_growth_yin_yang.png]]